danyx23/danyx23.github.io/_posts/2016-02-12-signals-and-effects-in-elm.md

 Ok, so finally, if Effects just wrap Tasks with error type Never and your Action type as the success type, then it should be clear that if we only create them but never hand them to the runtime via a port, nothing will ever happen.
 So after setting up your project with StartApp and creating effects, you have to wire up main like usual, but also create an outgoing port that is wired to app.tasks so that the runtime can actually perform those tasks (represented by the effects) for you.

-The [reactivity post of the guide](http://elm-lang.org/guide/reactivity#tasks) is another take on introducing signals and tasks and hopefully between this reply and that post it will be clear how Tasks and Effects and Signals work together to form the backbone of how Elm apps work :)
+The reactivity post of the guide is another take on introducing signals and tasks and hopefully between this reply and that post it will be clear how Tasks and Effects and Signals work together to form the backbone of how Elm apps work :)

-I'll try to turn this answer and my previous reply into a coherent blog post at some point - let me know if anything about it is still unclear!